 Even though the surfaces of cheap lumber framing planks are planed smooth, think of construction-grade lumber as rough lumber.
 Although you can build with them as-is, you’ll enjoy best results with a jointer to create crisp edges and flat faces, and then a thickness planer to tailor the thickness of boards for specific projects.
 Always complete jointing and planing steps in two phases when working with construction lumber.
 Take parts down to 1/8” – 1/4” thicker than required, allow the newly-exposed wood time to warp, cup or misbehave if it’s going to.
 Give it a week or two, then complete jointing and planing steps to final dimensions after the material has stabilized.

 Cheap Lumber Essential#5: Aim for a Great Finish

-Although construction cheap lumber is considered a softwood because it comes from coniferous trees, it can be surprisingly hard and strong.
+Although construction-grade lumber is considered a softwood because it comes from coniferous trees, it can be surprisingly hard and strong.
 The fir and spruce species also sands smoothly and takes all kinds of finishes extremely well.
 Many woodworkers are surprised when I say this, but it’s true.
 Since the wood is so bright and fresh looking, I like projects built with construction lumber best under three or four coats of waterbased polyurethane, buffed with a 3M rubbing pad underneath a random orbit sander.
 Waterbased formulations don’t add the yellowish colour imparted by oil-based urethanes.

-So much of the forests in my country, Canada, include great big spruce, pine and fir trees that are routinely turned it into construction-grade lumber.
+So much of the forests in my country, Canada, include great big spruce, pine and fir trees that are routinely turned into construction-grade lumber.
 Our national symbol is the maple leaf, but softwoods are really our indigenous woods.
 Lumber of this kind is also the best kind of good deal going.
 You get a nice, low price with first-rate good looks that translate into great fine furniture if you know how to make it happen.